Abibubble/ms4-lead-shot-hazard/README.md

 ## Testing

-[Click here to view the full testing steps](static/docs/TESTING.md) that were completed on every device and browser, and screenshots of testing.
+[Click here to view the full testing steps](static/docs/TESTING.md), which were completed on every device and browser, and screenshots of testing.

 ### Solved Bugs